-- Allow women to take part in the consultation process. - Encourage women to evaluate the project outputs from their point of view and their useful suggestions should be noted for taking necessary actions for further modifications in the project creating the better and congenial situation for increasing participation from women. - Devise ways to make others vulnerable to participate in the project activities.
+- Allow women to take part in the consultation process.
+Ensure that the women are consulted and invited to participate in group-based activities, to gain access and control over the resources. - Encourage women to evaluate the project outputs from their point of view and their useful suggestions should be noted for taking necessary actions for further modifications in the project creating the better and congenial situation for increasing participation from women. - Devise ways to make others vulnerable to participate in the project activities.